 Exeter and Plymouth Gazette 11 August 1944, p2 cols 1,2

-In September 1944 the executors of the late Major W Rendell were selling furniture and effects at Torns.
+Later that same month the executors of the late Major W Rendell were selling furniture and effects at Torns.

 Western Morning News 15 September 1944, p1 col 3